Discover Your Favorite Craft Beers at These Local Outposts

 1886 Brewing Co.

-1886 Brewing Co. in Orange blends heritage with craft, offering an eclectic array of artisanal beers to thirsty guests.
-In its cozy taproom, patrons enjoy a laid-back atmosphere perfect for savoring unique brews crafted with precision and care.
-They have a full menu featuring fan favorites like a jumbo Bavarian pretzel, borracho nachos and any of your between bun cravings.
-They brew a slew of beers in-house with over a dozen on tap, so youāll never get bored of your pour.
+Blending heritage with craft, 1886 Brewing Co. pours an eclectic lineup of artisanal beers for every kind of beer lover.
+In its cozy taproom, patrons enjoy a chill atmosphere perfect for savoring unique brews crafted with precision and care.
+They have a full menu featuring fan favorites like onion rings, borracho nachos and any of your between bun cravings.
+They brew a slew of beers in-house with over fifteen on tap, so youāll never get bored of your pour.
+Donāt miss their Pastime Paradise, a Belgian-style blonde with its smooth balance of sweetness, subtle bitterness, and classic Brussels character.
 1886 Brewing Co. is located in an ultra-charming part of Orange with plenty to explore before or after a few beers.

 Location: Orange